pylenin/purple-blue/content/posts/5-reasons-to-learn-python.md

 ---
-title: "5 solid reasons to learn Python"
+title: "5 reasons to learn Python in 2019"
 description: "This blog provides 5 important reasons to learn python programming.
 You will learn about the various advantages, disadvantages and career opportunities in python."
 date: 2019-06-17T21:13:52+02:00
 draft: false